 Like in human relationships, the success of your customer acquisition process will depend on how consistently you can provide fresh, high-quality content.
 To do this, you must have a schedule to follow for publishing new content either on a daily, weekly, or monthly basis.

 Once your content goes live, make it as easy as possible for your customers to find what they’re looking for and remind them of older materials that could be of use to them.
-One way to do this is to use email lists to keep in contact with your members and provide them a free tip every week.
+One way to do this is to use email lists to keep in contact with your members and provide them with a free tip every week.

 Another way to build brand loyalty and trustso that your clients experience that same feeling they get when they see someone they likeis to build a community around your product or service.
 By interacting and engaging with memberseither by answering questions or responding to every comment on every video, if need beyou build a sense of familiarity and belonging.